 Pete thought the AKC Canine Health Foundation "was probably the most important function that has ever come about for the dog fancy."

-- Mrs. Katherine Simonds
+- Mrs. Katharine Simonds

 Help Future Generations of Dogs

 Participate in canine health research by providing samples or by enrolling in a clinical trial.
 Samples are needed from healthy dogs and dogs affected by specific diseases.